harshnative/easy-secure-encryptor-decryptor-module_python/README.md

             ++

-Then we encrypt this key using the world class one time pad crytography This is encrypted by key which is returnedNewpass + keySalt (by default = "harshnative)
+Then we encrypt this key using the world class one time pad crytography

+This is encrypted by key which is salted password (using pin and salt list) + keySalt (by default = "harshnative)

-then we encrypt the thing using the key and add it to encrypted key
+then we encrypt the string passed using the key and add it to encrypted key

 and done

+### Note - if you want the thing to be decryted on any computer with the help of password and pin , then it is recommend to not change the salt list and keysalt

 ## How secure is this

-if you change all the salt list , pin , set a 12 digit pass , set security level to high , and keysalt then this encypted string should be unbreakable by any super computer in the world at least in a persons life time
+If you change all the salt list , pin , set a 12 digit pass , set security level to high , and keysalt then this encypted string should be unbreakable by any super computer in the world at least in a persons life time.

+One time cryptography is the safest technique to encryt anything

+Also this method combines the one time pad with pythons built in cryptography technique for more security

+Also the encrypted string is always changed

 ## Methods -

-1.
+#### Set the password and (Optional - pin , keysalt)

 ```python
 obj.setPassword_Pin_keySalt(password , pin = 123456 , keySalt = "harshnative")
 ```